 Within ICAO work has progressed on the development of Standards and Recommended Practices (SARPs) material which are independent of the frequency bands used.
 The first package of SARPs, dealing with the identification of frequency bands (including those listed in Resolves 1 of Resolution 155 (Rev.WRC-19) and C2 Link procedures, has been adopted and became effective on 12 July 2021, following a review of comments received from States.
-The second package of SARPs, scheduled to be completed by 2022, will address the technical solutions for the FSS systems and the other relevant resolves of Resolution 155.
+The second package of SARPs, completed in 2022, addresses the technical solutions for the FSS systems and the other relevant resolves of Resolution 155 (Rev. WRC-19) including the guidelines for the calculation of the safety based Required Link Performance (RLP).
 ICAO will be responsible for the safety-of-life aspects of UAS CNPC under the existing RF environment given by Resolution 155 (rev. WRC-19), including any modifications made by WRC-23.
-It is thus noted that this relevant workon the SARPs is is still under development within ICAO.
+It is thus noted that SARPs are completed, but the guidelines for the calculation of the RLP is still under development within ICAO and the States.

 The Director of the Radiocommunication Bureau will decide if the conditions included in the instructs the Director of the Radiocommunication Bureau 4 of Resolution 155 (Rev. WRC-19) have been met.
-If they have, satellite network filings submitted by administrations with a new class of station can then be considered for processing.
+If they have, satellite network filings submitted by administrations with the class of station “UG” can then be considered for processing.

-It is also noted that work during the WRC-23 cycle under Agenda Item 1.16 (Resolution 173 (WRC-19)) and Agenda Item 1.17 (Resolution 773 (WRC-19)) may have impacts on the use of the FSS by UAS CNPC.
+It is also noted that work during the WRC-23 cycle under Agenda Item 1.16 (Resolution 173 (WRC-19)) and Agenda Item 1.17 (Resolution 773 (WRC-19)) may have impacts on the use of the FSS .
 The implications of any proposed amendment under these Agenda Items to the Radio Regulations need to be assessed and action taken, if necessary, to ensure that the radio regulatory provisions established during WRC-23 do not adversely impact the use of the frequency bands 19.7-20.2 GHz and 29.5-30.0 GHz by unmanned aircraft for CNPC.

 ICAO Position:

+[Editorial note: ICAO position was amended following the discussion on the ICAO expectations above]